TrackerControl/tracker-control-android/README.md

 *GDPR Requests:* For the GDPR requests, the templates from the website [My Data Done Right](https://www.mydatadoneright.eu/) by the NGO "Bits of Freedom" were adopted.

 *Country Visualisation*: TrackerControl offers to visualise the countries to which trackers sent data.
 The code was kindly offered by [Takuma Seno](https://github.com/takuseno/GeoMap).
-To map IP addresses to countries, TrackerControl includes GeoLite2 data created by MaxMind, available from <https://www.maxmind.com>.
+To map IP addresses to countries, TrackerControl includes the GeoLite2 database, created by MaxMind, available from <https://www.maxmind.com>.

 ## License
 This project is licensed under